meredithspalmer/NatGeo-AI/MegaDetector.md

 ## 1. Camera trap data

 Download and extract **[this zipped file](https://drive.google.com/file/d/14Z72gCNshxs-qQZWkYA8bx1gCnWKiI5V/view?usp=sharing)**.
 Store the images in a folder on your Desktop called "cameratrap_images".
-The images in this folder are taken from the Timelapse [Practice Image Set](https://saul.cpsc.ucalgary.ca/timelapse/pmwiki.php?n=Main.UserGuide).
+(Image attribution: [Saul Greenberg](https://saul.cpsc.ucalgary.ca/timelapse/pmwiki.php?n=Main.UserGuide)).

 Feel free to use your own camera trap data if you have it!
 For purposes of this demonstration, we recommend using <50 images (for fast processing time).
 Either copy a sample of your data to a folder on your Desktop as per above or be sure to update the file directory structure in the following code to point the program to where your files are stored.